 - Caput Succedaneum: Vacuum extraction can cause a large swelling of the newborn’s scalp.
 This will heal in just a matter of days.

 - Facial Paralysis: Forceps used during labor can place excess pressure on the child’s face.
 In mild cases, it will heal a few weeks after delivery.
 In more serious cases, the newborn child may need surgery to reverse the nerve damage.

 - Brachial Palsy Injuries: This affects the brachial plexus, which is the collection of nerves responsible for the movement of arms and hands.
 When a child is born with his or her shoulders stuck, he or she sometimes suffers from the inability to move arms and hands.
 Sometimes this condition will correct itself, while more severe instances involve surgery.

 - Fractured bones: Infant bones are more fragile than ours, and often they are injured during delivery.
-The most common bone fractured is the collar bone.

 - Brain injury: If a child’s oxygen is cut off to the brain during delivery, the child may suffer brain damage.
-This may lead to seizures, cerebral palsy, or mental disabilities in the child.

 Medical Malpractice Suits Related to Birth Injury